CLP

 Regulation 2023/1435

-amends Annex VI to CLP by revising the harmonised classifications of compounds of boron on the one hand and 2-ethylhexanoic acid (2-EHA) and its salts on the other hand.
+The amendment revises the harmonised classifications of compounds of boron in Annex VI to CLP.
+Similarly, it updates the classifications of 2-ethylhexanoic acid (2-EHA) and its salts.
 Those New classifications will be applicable from 1 February 2025.

 Regulation 2023/1434